This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Radiography”.

 Explanation: The film produced by an X-ray is called as an exograph.
 The film that is produced using gamma rays is called as gamma graph and the combination of the two is called as a radiograph.

-Explanation: In radiography, there is an X-ray wave used for the non-destructive testing.
+Explanation: In radiography, there is an X-ray wave used for non-destructive testing.
 The penetration power of the X-ray depends not just on the wavelength of the radiation but also on the absorbing power of the material.

 Sanfoundry Global Education & Learning Series – Casting, Forming and Welding.